chaisql/chai/README.md

 // Iterate over the results
 err = res.Iterate(func(d document.Document) error {
-    // When querying an explicit list of fields, you ucan use the Scan function to scan them
+    // When querying an explicit list of fields, you can use the Scan function to scan them
     // in order.
-Note that the types don't have to match exactly the types stored in the the table
+Note that the types don't have to match exactly the types stored in the table
     // as long as they are compatible. var id int
     var name string